scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 Naturally, any multiple of an eigenvector will also be an eigenvector.
 For instance, in the case above, $[1, 0.5]$ and $[-2, 2]$ are also eigenvectors of the matrix.

 We can interpret eigenvectors geometrically.
 Looking at the $2\times2$ matrix case, we can think of a vector as representing a coordinate in a two-dimensional plane: $[x,y]$.
-When we multiply our $2\times2$ matrix by the point, we transform the point into another point also in the two-dimensional plane.
+When we multiply our $2\times2$ matrix by the point, we transform the point into another point in the two-dimensional plane.
 Due to the properties of eigenvectors, we know that when we transform an eigenvector, the transformed point will just be a multiple of the original point.
-Thus when a point that is on a matrix's eigenvector is transformed by that matrix, it will move inwards or outwards from the origin along the line defined by the matrix's eigenvector.
+Thus, when a point on an eigenvector of a matrix is transformed by that matrix, it will move inward or outward from the origin along the line defined by the eigenvector.

 We can now relate the concept of eigenvalues and eigenvectors to our differential equation models.
 Take a look back at the phase planes for the exponential model example.
-For each of the phase planes, there are at least two straight lines of trajectories.
-In these cases the *x*- axis and the *y*-axis are the locations of these trajectories.
-If you have a system on the *x*- or *y*-axis in this example it will remain on that axis as it changes.
-This indicates that for this model, the eigenvectors are the two axises as a system on either of them does not change direction as it develops.
-That's the definition of of an eigenvector.
+For each phase plane, there are at least two straight lines of trajectories.
+The *x*- axis and the *y*-axis are the locations of these trajectories.
+A system on the *x*- or *y*-axis will remain on that axis as it changes.
+This indicates that for this model, the eigenvectors are the two axes, as a system on either of them does not change direction as it develops.
+That's the definition of an eigenvector.

 For our purposes though, we do not really care about the actual direction or angle for these eigenvectors.
-We instead care about whether the state variables move inwards or outwards along these vectors.
+Rather, we care about whether the state variables move inward or outward along these vectors.
 We can determine this from the eigenvalues of the Jacobian matrix.
-If the eigenvalue for an eigenvector is negative, then the values move inwards along that eigenvector; while if the eigenvalue is positive, they move outward along the eigenvector.
+If the eigenvalue for an eigenvector is negative, the values move inward along that eigenvector; if the eigenvalue is positive, the values move outward.

 These eigenvalues tell us all we need to know about the stability of the system.
-Returning to our illustration of stability as a ball on a hill, we can think of these eigenvalues as being the slopes of the hill around the equilibrium point.
-If the eigenvalues are negative, the ground slopes down towards the equilibrium point forming a cup (leading to a stable equilibrium).
-If the eigenvalues are positive, the ground slopes away from the equilibrium point creating a hill (leading to an unstable equilibrium).
+Returning to our illustration of stability as a ball on a hill, we can think of eigenvalues as being the slopes of the hill around the equilibrium point.
+If the eigenvalues are negative, the ground slopes down towards the equilibrium point, forming a cup (leading to a stable equilibrium).
+If the eigenvalues are positive, the ground slopes away from the equilibrium point, creating a hill (leading to an unstable equilibrium).

 Eigenvalues can be calculated straightforwardly for a given Jacobian matrix.
-Briefly, for the Jacobian matrix $J$, the eigenvalues $\lambda$ are the values that satisfy the following equation where $det$ is the matrix determinant and $I$ is the identity matrix.
+Briefly, for the Jacobian matrix $J$, the eigenvalues $\lambda$ are the values that satisfy the following equation, where $det$ is the matrix determinant and $I$ is the identity matrix.

 $$
 0=det(J-\lambda \times I)